preneond/IBMCloud-Kubernetes-helloworld/README.md

 # IBMCloud Kubernetes Tutorial
 Tutorial how to create a docker image, upload the image on *IBM Container Registry* and deploy it on IBM Kubernetes Services.
+Star the repository if you liked the tutorial.

 ## 1. Writing a Hello World app
 ------